How to Use Zotero with NotebookLM for Research Workflows

 - Create a new NotebookLM notebook for that project or question.

-- Upload the selected PDFs or source files.
+- Add the selected PDFs, Drive files, or source documents.

 - Name the notebook clearly, such as